brandon-rhodes/python-patterns/gang-of-four/iterator/index.rst

    foof

-My big question when first encountering the Iterator Pattern was: why does the iterator need to be a separate object from the iterable container object itself?
+My first question when I learned the Iterator Pattern was: why does the iterator need to be a separate object from the container?
 Why can’t each container simply include a counter inside that reminds it which object to yield next?

-The answer is that,
+The answer is that a single internal counter would work as long as only one ``for`` loop at a time were ever iterating over a container.
-while a single internal counter would work fine as long as only one ``for`` loop at a time were ever iterating over a container, there are many situations where several ``for`` loops are working on the same container at once.
+But there are many situations where several ``for`` loops are working on the same container at once.
-To generate all combinations of two coin flips, for example, the programmer might quite naturally write concentric loops:
+For example, to generate all combinations of two coin flips, a programmer might write concentric loops:

 .. testcode::

-   sides = [‘heads’, ‘tails’]
+   sides = ['heads', 'tails']
    for coin1 in sides:
        for coin2 in sides:
            print(coin1, coin2)